kawansoft/aceql-http/aceql-http-5.0-user-guide-server.md

 Install the files of installation directory `webapp/WEB-INF/lib` in the lib directory of your webapp.

-If your JavaEE servlet container is *not* Tomcat >=7, it may not contain the Tomcat JDBC Pool: add `webapp/WEB-INF/lib-tomcat/tomcat-jdbc-8.5.xx.jar` jar in the /lib directory of you webapp.
+If your JavaEE servlet container is *not* Tomcat >=7, it may not contain the Tomcat JDBC Pool: add `webapp/WEB-INF/lib-tomcat/tomcat-jdbc-8.5.xx.jar` jar in the /lib directory of your webapp.

 If you have coded your own Configurators, deploy the classes in the `/classes` directory of your webapp.